Top-Rated UV-C Sterilizer Wands for Sanitizing Rental Spaces

 In a second case, a digital nomad co-living space in Lisbon used CleanTrust wands to sanitize shared workstations.
 They placed UV-C dosimeter stickers on the underside of desks to audit their cleaning staff’s performance.
 They found that staff initially only covered 40% of the surface area.
 By using the stickers as a training tool, they achieved 95% coverage, resulting in a documented 30% decrease in "office-wide" colds among residents during the winter quarter.

-Professional UV-C Wand Comparison Table
+UV-C Wand Comparison

 Feature Consumer Grade (Low End) Professional Handheld (Mid) Industrial/Medical Wand (High)